ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/sliceEmittance.rst

 .param file
 ^^^^^^^^^^^

-None for now - update concerning setting the ten cells stride might come in the future
+None for now.
+In the future, adding more compile-time configurations might become necessary  (e.g., striding of data output).

 .cfg file
 ^^^^^^^^^

-All options are denoted for the photon (``e``) particle species here.
+All options are denoted for the electron (``e``) particle species here.

 ================================== =========================================================================================
 PIConGPU command line option       Description
 ================================== =========================================================================================
-``--e_emittance.period arg``       compute slice emittance[for each n-th step] enable plugin by setting a non-zero value
+``--e_emittance.period arg``       compute slice emittance [for each n-th step], enable plugin by setting a non-zero value
                                    A value of ``100`` would mean an output at simulation time step *0, 100, 200, ...*.
 ``--e_emittance.filter arg``       Use filtered particles.
 All available filters will be shown with ``picongpu --help``
 ================================== =========================================================================================